 The Authority would implement mitigation measures to minimize impacts on cultural resources.
-Pending concurrence with consulting parties, in all cases, CUL-MM#6 requires that the property be fully documented prior to construction to record the character-defining features, and CUL-MM#7 provides for the creation of interpretive materials using documentation prepared under CUL-MM#6.
-Additionally, CUL-MM#10 requires that new station facilities be designed in a manner consistent with the SOI's Standards for Rehabilitation.
-While these mitigation measures alleviate some of the impacts on the resource by documenting and interpreting its history and requiring that new station designs conform to the SOI's Standards for Rehabilitation, these measures will not fully mitigate the demolition or destruction of historical resources and their character-defining features or the alteration to the resources' settings.
+Pending concurrence with consulting parties, in all cases, CUL-MM#6 would be applied to require that the property be fully documented prior to construction to record the character-defining features, and CUL-MM#7 would be applied to provide for the creation of interpretive materials using documentation prepared under CUL-MM#6.
+Additionally, CUL-MM#10 would require that new station facilities be designed in a manner consistent with the SOI's Standards for Rehabilitation.
+While these mitigation measures would alleviate some of the impacts on the resource by documenting and interpreting its history and requiring that new station designs conform to the SOI's Standards for Rehabilitation, these measures would not fully mitigate the demolition or destruction of historical resources and their character-defining features or the alteration to the resources' settings.
 Therefore, the impacts of Alternative A would be significant and unavoidable.